risd-web/wd-winter18/README.md

 * a willingness to explore the web in all its many forms, uses, and aesthetics

-#Lectures

-All lectures are posted on Google Drive.

 ## Software needed
 * Download [Sublime Text](https://www.sublimetext.com/3) or other HTML editor, such as [Atom](https://atom.io/)
 * Join GitHub (You are here)